emilps/fjelltg/src/pages/solutions/2019-12-17-protein-recycling.md

   disc.
 Fjell has in its process for drying with disc-driers a patented process solution reducing usage of steam with approx. 40% from normal driers.
 fullwidthimage: /img/td-størrelser.png
-description2: |-
+description2: >-
-  Standard Range Fjell Turbo Disc Dryers
+  Standard Range Fjell Turbo Disc Dryers are corresponding to fishmeal plants from 25TPD to 650TPD

-  The number of discs can be adjusted according to customer requirements.

-  The Stator jacket can increase the heating surface about 10%.

-  Nominal weight is estimated with 8 mm disc thickness.

-  Replacement rotors and units for old disc dryers
 description3: The robust and energy efficient drying of Biomasses
 descriptionimage: /img/hele-anlegget-prima-lite.jpg
 relatedproducts: